 1. Outer Sunset (2350 Noriega Street)

-Some Safeways in town get a bad rap because their employees, who are often Asian, don't speak terrific English and therefore can't provide such excellent customer service.
-That alone does not make a store deserving of bad marks, but that is just one of a host of problems with this Safeway, which one local blogger deemed the Worst Safeway In San Francisco a couple years back — and we and many a Yelper concur.
+Some Safeways in town get a bad rap because their employees don't speak terrific English and therefore can't provide such excellent customer service.
+That alone does not make a store deserving of bad marks, but that is just one of a host of problems with this Safeway, which one local blogger deemed the Worst Safeway In San Francisco a couple years back and we and many a Yelper concur.
 It's not a place where you want to shop for meat or vegetables of any kind, though it should be noted that you will find the pasta sauce with the produce, for some reason.
 The staff is, by all accounts, angry and unhelpful.
 Despite being located in the often damp Outer Sunset, someone here saw fit to paint the rooftop parking lot with marine enamel paint that is extremely slippery when wet.
 Also, as neighbor Eric Kauschen says, "All over the city in just about every Safeway we’ve been to we see a former employee of the Noriega and 30th [store].
 When asked they all say the same thing: 'That was the worst place to work.'

 This list has been amended to include the Monterey Blvd.
 Safeway, which many will attest is "the worst."